piedcipher/dotslash3.0/README.md

 **Introducing Dartpad Generator**, to easily share Dartpad snippets without any hassles.

 - Dartpad Generator can be accessed via Mobile app, CommandLine App or VSCode Extension.
-- underneath the hood it makes a POST HTTP call to gist API to generate sharable dartpad :link: and does the heavy lifting for you.
+- Underneath the hood it makes a POST HTTP call to gist API to generate sharable dartpad :link: and does the heavy lifting for you.
 - Built for Developers by Developers :blue_heart:

 ## TechStack